Yukyin/DeepSupport/README.md

 ## What it does ✨
 DeepSupport helps you move from a vague problem to a concrete next step:

-- 🔎 Reflect and clarify what you’re truly stuck on
+- 🔎 Reflect and clarify what you’re truly stuck on.
-- 🧩 Break it down into key variables and options
+- 🧩 Break it down into key variables and options.
-- ✅ Generate a practical checklist you can execute immediately
+- ✅ Generate a practical checklist you can execute immediately.

 ## Beta Access 🔐
 - 🌐 [Open demo](http://167.71.115.58:34821/)
-- 📝 [Fill the form](https://forms.gle/xLgVwB7eDk7yWZDb8) to receive a username and password
+- 📝 [Fill the form](https://forms.gle/xLgVwB7eDk7yWZDb8) to receive a username and password.

-Tip: Please enter your input in Chinese when possible.
-Multilingual support will be available in the near future.
+> *Tip: Please enter your input in Chinese when possible.
+Multilingual support will be available in the near future.*